 We also support initiatives that promote human rights in our community.
 For example, Power Corporation supports Lawyers Without Borders Canada, a non-governmental international cooperation organization whose mission is to support the defence of the human rights of people in situations of vulnerability by strengthening access to justice and legal representation.
 We also contribute to Equitas and support its series of Equitalks conferences that focus on addressing inequities and discrimination and work to build safer and more inclusive communities throughout the world.

 Monitoring and Review

-Our progress on corporate social responsibility, including human rights, is reported annually to the Board through its Governance and Nominating Committee.
+Our progress on sustainability, including human rights, is reported annually to the Board through its Governance and Nominating Committee.

 Highlights from our Group Companies

-IGM Financial’s Code of Conduct is distributed annually to all its directors, officers and employees for review and acknowledgment.
-Employees also complete annual compliance training to remind them of requirements under IGM Financial’s privacy, anti-money laundering and anti-terrorist financing, anti-corruption and anti-bribery, and whistleblower policies.
-IGM Financial’s Corporate Responsibility statement includes human rights commitments.
-In addition, IGM Financial, along with two of its operating companies, Mackenzie Investments and Investment Planning Counsel, are signatories to the United Nations Women's Empowerment Principles, which promote gender equality in the workplace, communities and marketplace.
+IGM Financial’s Corporate Responsibility Statement includes human rights commitments.
+In addition, IGM Financial, along with its three operating companies, are signatories to the United Nations Women's Empowerment Principles, which promote gender equality in the workplace, communities and marketplace.